ANashAWeek-SPS/softpretzelstudios.github.io/README.md

 ## About Soft Pretzel Studios

 Soft Pretzel Studios is an independent game development first studio based in Richmond, VA.
-The goal is to eventually expand to include a variety of creative projects, including comics, books, movies, TCG, and other cool projects like a browser and some OS's.
+The goal is to eventually expand to include a variety of creative projects, including comics, books, movies, TCG, and other cool projects like a browser and even a mobile and desktop OS (because why not lmao).

 ### Current Focus